winitzki/scall/tutorial/programming_dhall.md

 ```haskell
 data P = X Int | Y Bool | Z    -- Haskell.
 ```
-A function `toString` that prints a value of that type can be written in Haskell via pattern matching:
+A function `toString` that prints values of type `P` can be written in Haskell via pattern matching:

 ```haskell
 -- Haskell